Chris Paul has another big night, Suns rout Nuggets 123-98 - WTMJ

 Nikola Jokic had 24 points and 13 rebounds for Denver, a day after getting the NBA’s Most Valuable Player award.
 But the Nuggets couldn’t find anyone else to score consistently, leaving them reeling going back to Denver for Game 3 on Friday night.

+Later, Malone added he felt the Nuggets “quit tonight, which is something that you never want to see.”

+Said Jokic: “They are playing better than us.
+They are making shots, being more aggressive, finding the open man.
+It looks real bad out there.
+We need to change everything.”

-The Suns had a 10-point halftime lead Wednesday and Jae Crowder added a pair of 3-pointers early in the third to make it 60-43.
+The Suns had a 10-point halftime lead and Jae Crowder added a pair of 3-pointers early in the third to make it 60-43.
 Phoenix took an 86-67 advantage into the fourth.
-The Suns led by 31 in the final quarter.
+The Suns led by 31 in the final quarter as they relentlessly pushed the ball even as the lead built.

 Crowder had another good night as the Suns’ long-range shooter and enforcer.
 He and Denver’s Aaron Gordon were each called for a technical foul after they exchanged words and shoves midway through the third.
 On the next possession, Crowder coaxed Gordon into committing an offensive foul, much to the delight of the 16,529 at Phoenix Suns Arena.